sfquadri02/sql-data-cleaning-layoffs/README.md

 - Format: CSV
 - Description: Company-level layoff data including industry, location, date, funding, and company stage information

-## Data Cleaning Steps
+## Data Cleaning & Preparation

+The first phase of the project focused on improving data quality and consistency:

-- Created staging tables to retain original raw data and perform transformations safely
+- Created staging tables to retain raw data and apply transformations safely
-- Identified and removed duplicate records using ROW_NUMBER() window functions
+- Identified and removed duplicate records using `ROW_NUMBER()` window functions
-- Standardized industry and country values to ensure consistency
+- Standardized company names, industry values, and country names
 - Replaced blank values with NULL for accurate analysis
-- Populated missing industry data using self-joins on company names
+- Populated missing industry data using self-joins based on company names
-- Converted date fields from text format to proper DATE data type
+- Converted date fields from text to proper `DATE` data types
-- Removed records with insufficient layoff information
+- Removed records with insufficient or unusable layoff information
-- Dropped helper columns after cleaning to finalize the dataset
+- Dropped helper columns to finalize clean, analysis-ready tables

+## Exploratory Data Analysis (EDA)

+Once the dataset was cleaned, exploratory analysis was performed to uncover trends and patterns:

+- Analyzed layoffs by industry, geography, company stage, and year
+- Identified industries and regions most impacted by layoffs
+- Examined time-based trends to highlight peak layoff periods
+- Aggregated total layoffs and company counts to support business-level insights

 ## SQL Concepts Used